wkorando/developer/java-panama/simple-downcall.md

 var functionName = "atoi";
 </copy>
 ```
-Instantiate the linker with a symbol lookup.
-This will be necessary to find the target function.
+A [linker](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/foreign/Linker.html) is a key element that will enable access to foreign functions from Java code.
+Instantiate the linker with a [symbol lookup](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/foreign/SymbolLookup.html).
+This is required to find the target function.

 ```java